Peace in the storm

 Current Areas of Service

-In Kingston, we are partnering with Kingston Churches Together to run a social media campaign focusing specifically on KT1 and KT2, offering prayer or a listening ear.
+We are also partnering with Kingston Churches Together to run a social media campaign focusing specifically on KT1 and KT2, offering prayer or a listening ear.
 This will be a phone-in service.
 Volunteers are needed.

 In Cobham, support efforts are being funnelled through a group called Community Coronavirus Care.
 We are also working with Churches Together in Cobham to support local pharmacies in prescription delivery.

-Get in touch with your congregation leaders directly, or click the button below.
+Get in touch with your congregation leaders directly.

 There are so many creative ways to keep community during this time.
 Activities that you can do together, but not in close physical proximity, could be going for a walk or cycle together.